Testing in Australia | Cost of Testing | Laboratories | Which Lab? Which Tests? | International Testing Standards | More Information

 International Testing Standards

-According to the International Lyme and Associated Diseases Society (ILADS), international best practice for diagnosis is a clinical diagnosis (a doctor’s interpretation of symptoms and history), not necessarily requiring pathology, but this is not yet universally accepted.
+International best practice for diagnosis is a clinical diagnosis (a doctor’s interpretation of symptoms and history), not necessarily requiring pathology, but this is not universally accepted.

 The US Centre for Disease Control (CDC) requires 2 tier testing, as do many other countries’ health authorities, including Australia.
 The first test of the two, usually an ELISA, is known to have a high level of false results.
 This means that many Lyme-positive patients are dismissed by their practitioners due to having tested negative, despite suffering a variety of typical Lyme symptoms and obviously needing further testing to confirm a diagnosis.

-ILADS has concluded that the two-tiered test strategy does not adequately serve the clinician or patient.
-The LDAA endorses ILADS recommended testing.
+Evidence shows that the two-tiered test strategy does not adequately serve the clinician or patient.

 The LDAA is lobbying for Australia to adopt international best practices regarding Lyme testing and diagnosis.